Electronic health record databases proving to be some of the most lucrative stolen data sets in cybercrime underground.

 Medical insurance identification, medical profiles, and even complete electronic health record (EHR) databases have attracted the eyes of enterprising black hats, who increasingly see EHR-related documents as some of the hottest commodities peddled in the criminal underground.
 A new report today shows that complete EHR databases can fetch as much as $500,000 on the Deep Web, and attackers are also making their money off of smaller caches of farmed medical identities, medical insurance ID card information, and personal medical profiles.

 The data comes by way of a report from Trend Micro’s TrendLabs Forward-Looking Threat Research (FTR) Team, which took a comprehensive look at how attackers are taking advantage of healthcare organizations’ weaknesses to devastating effect.
 Cybercriminals always have their eyes open for new profitable revenue streams, and the poor security around increasingly data-rich EHR systems pose a huge opportunity for the bad guys.
+It might therefore be beneficial for medical clinics to invest in a secure and robust EMR (electronic medical record) platform that might not be so easy to steal patient data.
+Dermatology clinics, for instance, can seek out software providers like PatientNow or the ones like them that can provide them with secure EMR software (Dermatology PatientNow) that will be suitable for their clinic.

 “Monetizing raw data such as PII is nothing new in the underground.
 What makes EHR in the underground so different is that some of the data can be used to create a whole new list of offerings,” says Mayra Rosario Fuentes, the author of the TrendLabs report.
 “These wares include fraudulent documents like tax returns or fake IDs, fake driver’s licenses or birth certificates, but also stolen prescriptions with which the buyer can buy drugs.
 This gives them access to controlled substances such as Ambien, a popular sleep disorder medication known to be abused by many users.”